-Section 1374 provides for a tax on built-in gains, without regard to when S corporation status was elected, if the corporation acquired an asset with a basis determined by reference to its basis (or the basis of any other property) in the hands of a C corporation.
+Section 1374 provides for a tax on built-in gains, without regard to when S corporation status was elected, if the corporation sold or exchanged an asset acquired from a C corporation with a basis determined by reference to its basis (or the basis of any other property) in the hands of a C corporation.

-Line 15.
+Line 14.
 Enter the amount that would be the taxable income of the corporation for the tax year if only recognized built-in gains (including any carryover of gain under section 1374(d)(2)(B)) and recognized built-in losses were taken into account.